vikasjiitk/cs_website/README.md

-Repository for the website for Counselling Service, IIT Kanpur
+Source code for the Counselling Service, IIT Kanpur website.

+The website is hosted at [http://iitk.ac.in/counsel](Counselling Service, IITK)